Federalism and the U.S. Constitution

 "Perhaps American constitutional law can help us rediscover the political principles we share in common and set the bounds of our disagreements.
 It's an odd thought in this dyspeptic era, but our conflicts may offer an opportunity to engage the citizenry in constitutional education.
 After all, polarized as we are, the one thing we share in common (if surveys are to be believed) is our ignorance of the Constitution." - George Thomas

-In the United States, it is a truism that knowledge of federalism requires knowledge of the U.S. Constitution.
+In the United States, knowledge of federalism requires knowledge of the U.S. Constitution.
 But how well do Americans know their own Constitution?

 Despite maintaining a robust Constitutional (and arguably federal) culture, the U.S. Constitution is still a next-to-meaningless document to most Americans (Ahranjani 2020; Versteeg 2012).
 While citizen attitudes toward the U.S. Constitution remain positive and high, Americans score shockingly low in survey after survey of civic and Constitutional literacy.
 What might explain this seeming paradox - of high Constitutional reverence yet low Constitutional knowledge?

 Common answers include: failure to promote civics in America's public high schools; new federal standards, like No Child Left Behind, which have changed the way knowledge acquisition are defined; or a lack of attention to critical thinking, and engaging students with reasons to care about their own political history and how that knowledge affects their daily lives.